Sandman (Marvel Comics): Fictional character biography

-Alongside the Enforcers, he captures the Human Torch but later succumbs to Spider-Man and the Human Torch.
+Alongside the Enforcers, he captures the Human Torch but later succumbs to Spider-Man and the Torch.

 After Spider-Man defeats Marko numerous times, Marko diverts his attention to other superheroes.
 He teams with the Wizard, Paste-Pot Pete (later known as the Trapster) and Medusa to form the Frightful Four to combat the Fantastic Four, which attacks during Reed and Sue's engagement party.
 The Fantastic Four, with the help of a few other superheroes, defeat the group.
 In another battle, in which he teams up with Blastaar and loses against the Four, he dons a diamond-patterned green costume designed by the Wizard.
 Later, he and the Hulk battle for the first time.
 The Mandarin joins him in his next conflict against the Hulk.

-In time the Sandman discovers—-starting with his hands—-that his body can transform into glass and back again.
+In time the Sandman discovers—starting with his hands—that his body can transform into glass and back again.
 He contracts cancer and takes over a medical research center, battling the Hulk again.
 He battles Wonder Man but is cured of his cancer by radiation.

 Afterward, he allies himself with Hydro-Man to battle their mutual enemy, Spider-Man.
 An accident merges the two villains into a monster called the Mud-Thing.
 Spider-Man and the police are able to dehydrate the monstrosity.
 Months later, the supervillains manage to separate themselves and go their separate ways.
 The time he spent trapped with Hydro-Man caused Marko to question his bad life choices.
 The Thing, after an aborted attempt to fight Baker, urges him to straighten himself out and use his ability to do good.
 The story continues when he meets with the Thing for a second time to see a sports game.

 Marko boards with the Cassadas and teams with Spider-Man against the Enforcers.
 The Sandman then makes sporadic appearances in Spider-Man comics assisting his former enemy.
 His first appearance has him coming to the rescue of Spider-Man and Silver Sable, who are outnumbered and surrounded by the Sinister Syndicate.
 Silver Sable is impressed by the Sandman's performance and recruits him as a freelance operative.
 Doctor Octopus coerces him to rejoin the Sinister Six, but Marko turns against them.
 Doctor Octopus turns him into glass for his treason.
 Spider-Man, however, saved the Sandman.
-Sandman also appears as part of the Outlaws, a group of reformed Spider-Man enemies, such as the Prowler, the Rocket Racer, the Puma and the Will o' the Wisp, that on occasion that would aid Spider-Man.
+Sandman also appears as part of the Outlaws, a group of reformed Spider-Man enemies, alongside Prowler, Rocket Racer, Puma, and Will o' the Wisp.

 Later, he receives a presidential pardon and briefly joins the Avengers as a reserve member.
 Later, he becomes a full-time mercenary in the employ of Silver Sable as a member of her Wild Pack, serving alongside heroes such as Paladin and Battlestar.
 The Sandman is one of the few heroes temporarily overwhelmed by their evil doubles during the Infinity War.
 This double almost kills them all.